flaviusalmeida/driver-coordinate-producer/README.md

 # Diver Coordinate

-Real-time data processing application, using the concept of messaging, for data processing.
+Real-time data processing application, using the concept of message broker, for data processing.

 ## 🚀 Getting started